kpavankotesh/kpavankotesh.github.io/_posts/2015-01-10-Git-for-newbies.markdown

 Now git remembers all the changes you made in the one.txt file.
 Now we commit all the changes.
 You can think a commit as naming a particular set of changes in the project.

-	git commit -m "Some message explaining what "
+	git commit -m "Some message explaining what the changes are about"

 Try *git log* to check your history.
 It will show you your first commit.
 Now you need to send this whole content to the github/bitbucket project.
 To do that you need to create a new repository in your github account and get the HTTP URL.
 The url looks something like *https://github.com/username/projectname.git*.
 We need to tell our local project to this send content to this repository.
 So we need to add remote address to our project